-- Single-year program proposal page limits: Single-year proposals using PRM's templates must not exceed 15 pages in length (Times New Roman 12 point font, one inch margins on all sides).
+- Single-year program proposal page limits: Single-year proposals using PRM's templates must not exceed 15 pages in length (Times New Roman 12 point font, one-inch margins on all sides).
 If the applicant does not use PRM's recommended templates, proposals must not exceed 10 pages in length.
-Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal but are not required to do so.
+Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal, but are not required to do so.
 These attachments do not count toward the page limit total; however, annexes cannot be relied upon as a key source of program information.
 The proposal narrative must be able to stand on its own in the application process.
-Proposals exceeding the page limit will not be considered. - PRM recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification. - All proposals, and required documents, must be in English.
+Proposals exceeding the page limit will not be considered. - PRM strongly recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - o Exceeding page length limits will result in disqualification. - o All proposals must be in English.